redcrackle/nvtacdev/wp-content/plugins/bnfw/README.txt

 1. Upload the 'bnfw' plugin folder to the '/wp-content/plugins/' directory or install it via your WordPress Admin.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the settings in the new 'Notifications' Menu item in the sidebar to configure the plugin.
-4. (Optional) Install a plugin to use SMTP instead of `wp_mail()`.
-I recommend [Post SMTP Mailer/Email Log](https://wordpress.org/plugins/post-smtp/).
+4. (Optional) Read our article on [how to improve email delivery in WordPress](https://betternotificationsforwp.com/guides/how-to-improve-email-delivery-wordpress/).
-5. Test by creating a notification with some [shortcodes](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WP").
+5. Test by creating a notification with some [shortcodes](https://betternotificationsforwp.com/documentation/notifications/shortcodes/ "Shortcodes for use in Better Notifications for WP").